deephaven/web-client-ui/packages/code-studio/README.md

 ### `npm start`

-Start the project in development mode, open at http://localhost:3000.
+Start the project in development mode, open at http://localhost:4000.
 Page automatically updates when changes are saved.

 ### `npm run start-rewired`

 Start the project in development mode with experimental fast refresh enabled.
-Open at http://localhost:3000.
+Open at http://localhost:4000.
 Page should automatically refresh on changes while keeping state and not requiring you to login after each change.

 ### `npm test`

 Start continuous unit tests.
 We use [Jest](https://jestjs.io) to run end-to-end tests.
 Tests will rerun on changed files, or you can change modes by pressing 'a' to run ALL tests continuously.

-### `npm run test:e2e`

-Start the end-to-end testing UI.
-We use [Cypress](https://cypress.io) to run end-to-end tests.
-This defaults to testing http://localhost:3000, as specified in `cypress.json`.
-You should start your test server using `npm start` first.
-You can override these values in your own `cypress.env.json` file to point to a remote server if you wish.

-To run a smoke test in headless mode, run `npm run test:e2e:smoke`.
-The current smoke test requires dashboards/workspace to already be created.
-In the future, we should refine the smoke tests to reset the database to an expected state before running the tests.
-More detail in [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices.html#Dangling-state-is-your-friend).

 ### `npm run build`